Statistical Learning of Value-at-Risk and Expected Shortfall: Conclusion of the Numerical Experiments

-These numerical experiments suggest that learning multiple quantiles (multi-$\alpha$ (I), multi-$\alpha$ (II) or multi-$\alpha$ (III)), although counter-intuitive at first, can help better target extreme quantiles than a standard single quantile learning approach.
+The numerical experiments of Sections \ref{sec:toymodel} and \ref{sec:imstoprocess} suggest that learning multiple quantiles (multi-$\alpha$(I), multi-$\alpha$(II) or multi-$\alpha$(III)), although counter-intuitive at first, can help better target extreme quantiles than a standard single quantile learning approach.
 This can be explained by the fact that multiple quantile approaches leverage the information given by nearby quantiles and thus are better at extrapolating at the extremes.
-The multi-$\alpha$ (II) approach is remarkably good at ensuring, via soft-constraints on the derivative with respect to the quantile level, monotonicity, in cases where consistency among different quantile levels is desired.
-Our experiments also show that one can successfully use these quantile estimation methods in an XVA or risk calculation setting, where the computation times may be greatly accelerated by replacing nested Monte Carlo estimations by quantile and expected-shortfall learnings. }
+The multi-$\alpha$(I) approach is remarkably good at ensuring, via soft-constraints on the derivative with respect to the quantile level, monotonicity (avoiding quantile crossings), in cases where consistency among different quantile levels is desired.
+Our experiments also show that one can successfully use these quantile estimation methods in an XVA or dynamic risk calculation setting, where the computation burden may be greatly diminished by replacing nested Monte Carlo estimations by VaR and ES learnings.

+As \textbf{practical take-away messages} to the reader, we would like to emphasize three algorithmic breakthroughs of the paper, namely \textbf{(i)} the a posteriori twin Monte Carlo validation trick of Algorithm \ref{alg:twin}, \textbf{(ii)} the neural network VaR to ES transfer learning trick corresponding to the linear regression case in Algorithm \ref{alg:es}, and \textbf{(iii)} the multi-$\alpha$ learning schemes Algorithms \ref{alg:vars}-\ref{alg:varsbis}.